mariusgarenaux/fine_tuning_acronym/README.md

 - Locally if your machine has sufficient hardware (GPU / Apple Silicon Chip).

-Some inference parts are done remotely, using Open Web UI API.
+When loading the model is not necessary (for data-generation per example), you should be able to run notebooks locally, but remote is fine too.
+If they contain some inference parts, they are done remotely, using Open Web UI API.
 You'll need an access to an Open Web UI instance to use it (API token):

-- if you have an account on [Onyxia](https://datalab.sspcloud.fr) (that includes ProConnect, Renater), you already have an Open Web UI access : https://llm.lab.sspcloud.fr,
+- if you have an account on [Onyxia](https://datalab.sspcloud.fr) (that includes ProConnect and hence Renater - any French University member can log in), you already have an Open Web UI access : https://llm.lab.sspcloud.fr,

 - if you have an account on RAGaRenn [https://ragarenn.eskemm-numerique.fr)](https://ragarenn.eskemm-numerique.fr), you do have an access too,

-- if neither of above is available, you can run an instance locally; or tweak the code of the notebooks to use an other inference provider (Ollama, OpenAI API, ...) - these features will be soon available.
+- if neither of above is available for you, you can run an instance locally; or tweak the code of the notebooks to use an other inference provider (Ollama, OpenAI API, ...) - these features should be soon available.

 ## Project structure